Last Updated on October 27, 2022 by Maryam Siddiqui

 Stable Union with Portuguese citizens

-It should be noted that the stable union can be proved by cohabitation between the partners and can be declared in a notary through the Public Deed of Stable Union.
+Individuals should note that they can prove a stable union by cohabitation between partners and can declare in a notary through the Public Deed of Stable Union.

 Finally, it is worth noting that all legal presumptions to prove the existence of links to the Portuguese community related to marriage also apply to the stable union.